Bitcoin-ABC/bitcoin-abc/doc/standards/ecash-alias.md

 The required amount to be paid to the registration address is determined by the number of bytes in the alias, with shorter aliases having a higher fee.
 Aliases may be between 1 and 21 bytes.

-This amount may change during Phase 1.
-This change may be enforced by verifying the correct fee against registration blockheight.
+The registration fees may change during Phase 1.
+This change will be implemented by assigning new fees to be valid for all alias registrations at some future defined implementation blockheight.

+Valid alias registrations will not be invalidated by a price change.
+Any price change will be tied to an implementation blockheight, and apply only to aliases included in that blockheight or later.
+This spec must be updated at least 1,000 blocks before the price change comes into effect.

 ### The Protocol Identifier